tumaer/SciML/_sources/lecture/optimization.md

 align: center
 name: convex_nonconvex
 ---
-Example of convex and nonconvex function (Source: {cite}`hardt2022`, Chapter 5).
+Example of convex and nonconvex functions (Source: {cite}`hardt2022`, Chapter 5).
 ```

 There is exhaustive literature on convex functions and convex optimization, e.g. {cite}`boyd2004`, due to the mathematical properties of such functions.
 An important result from this theory is that gradient descent is guaranteed to find an optimum of a convex function.
 Two examples of convex functions are the Least Mean Square loss in linear regression and the negative log-likelihood in logistic regression.
-However, modern deep learning is in general non-convex.
+However, modern deep learning is, in general, non-convex.
 Thus, we optimize towards a local minimum in the proximity of an initial configuration.

 > Note: Convexity is a property of the loss $J(\vartheta)$ w.r.t. $\vartheta$.
-This means, for $J(\vartheta)$ to be convex, the combination of model and loss functions has to result in a convex function in $\vartheta$.
+This means that for $J(\vartheta)$ to be convex, the combination of model and loss functions has to result in a convex function in $\vartheta$.

-Apparently, the choice of $h(x)$ plays an important role in the shape of $J(\vartheta)$, but how does the choice of loss function influence $J$?
+Obviously, the choice of $h(x)$ plays an essential role in the shape of $J(\vartheta)$, but how does the choice of loss function influence $J$?

 ### Cost Functions